Restaurant Insurance in Iowa

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Iowa's temperature extremes — from -20F winters to 95F+ summers — stress heating, cooling, and refrigeration systems, and power surges from storm activity can damage sensitive equipment.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Furnace fails during polar vortex — pipes freeze and burst